sports-performance/fitbit-demo/README.md

 This contains an environment defining your access token.  fitbit_data.py reads the access token from this file.

 ## How to run the code:
-This assumes that you have already followed the instructions linked below and are able to successully run steps.py:
+This assumes that you have already followed the instructions linked below and are able to successully run steps.py.
+The Fitbit API requires Python 3.9.13 or earlier and cherrpy.
+Install fitbit and cherrypy as part of a Python virtual environment as detailed in the instructions:

 https://docs.google.com/document/d/149YtFyO5k26Z9kgkh6el9sO4TRXkhuSMgwgTZ75BOiA/edit?usp=sharing

-Note: The Fitbit API requires Python 3.9.13 or earlier and cherrpy.
-Install fitbit and cherrypy as part of a Python virtual environment.
+**First, download fitbit_data.py, .env, and fitbit_dashboard to the same folder where you steps.py is stored.**

 ### Running fitbit_data.py:
 **Step 1:<br>** First be sure that the Python virtual environment where your ran steps.py previously is active.